Austen Kroll Talks Kristin Cavallari Rumors, Says He Has No Interest In ‘Jumping Into Something’ With Mom Of 3

 Days after the two were filmed having a tipsy dance party with mutual pals Craig Conover and Justin Anderson, the Southern Charm star, 33, revealed how he met the Uncommon James founder and confirmed they are just friends — with no benefits.

-He also revealed that it wasn’t him who Kristin first reached out to on social media.
+He also revealed that Kristin did not initially reach out to him on social media.

 “Honestly, she slid into Craig’s DMs and was like, ‘I’m coming into town,'” Austen told Bravo’s Watch What Happens Live of his initial meeting with the ex-wife of Jay Cutler.
 “So we all went to dinner and we all just kind of hit it off.”

-The initial night out was just a friendly meetup, with Craig’s girlfriend, Natalie Hegnauer, also part of the group.
+The night out was just a friendly meetup, with Craig’s girlfriend, Natalie Hegnauer, also part of the group.

 As for his own relationship with Kristin, Austen pointed out that he is no place to get involved with the recently single mom of three, especially in light of his own recently ended romance with Madison LeCroy.